frankisinfotech/1UBank-Senior-Solutions-Architect-Task/README.md

 - Create an environment variable file that points to a backend URL ""

+- If you successfully connect to the Backend URL, you should see a message saying "Congratulations!!You have submitted the task!"

 - The application should be accessible via an IP address

 - share the IP address as submission.